Seven years in print.

 Enterprise products carry a lot of data.
 The job isn't to remove it — it's to build visual patterns so consistent that users navigate the complexity without having to think about it.

-If design only enters the room after engineering has scoped the work, you’re paying for a skin, not a solution.
+I’m most useful before the scope is locked.
+If design only enters after engineering has scoped the work, you’re paying for a skin, not a solution.
 The conversations I care about are the early ones — where tradeoffs are still being weighed and the right design question can change what gets built entirely.

 I push back when I need to — but always with something to back it up.
 On AgilityFMO, stakeholders kept wanting to add content to the homepage.
 I used agent research to show exactly which actions were getting buried and how many clicks it added to the contracting flow.
 That kind of conversation is easier when the data is doing the talking.